Theory vs. practice: What is the real benefit of system hardening in the field?

 How was the configuration created?

-We implemented the security configuration management using the Enforce Administrator.
+We implemented the Secure Configuration using the Enforce Administrator.
 Enforce Administrator provides the ability to “merge” multiple hardening recommendations and resolve the conflicts (partially) automatically.

 Our hardening configuration for these tests used the specifications from CIS, BSI, DISA and Microsoft.